 Kathleen Foley, Ph.D., OTR/L

 Active in state and national professional organizations, Dr. Foley is the recipient of several service commendations.
-Currently, Dr. Foley is an appointed member of the Bylaws, Policies, and Procedures Committee for the American Occupational Therapy Association.
+Currently, Dr. Foley is the Secretary of the American Occupational Therapy Association and a member of the Bylaws, Policies, and Procedures Committee.

 Wedge, F, Christy, J, Graham, C, Brown, CJ, & Foley, KT.
 (2011).
 Factors influencing the use of outcome measures in physical therapy practice.
 Physiotherapy Theory and Practice, 28(2), 119-33.
 PMID: 21877943